Hess Sakal, 2008, some edits in 2011, 2013 and 2017

-For example, a lot of people did not seem to be as interested in people who weren’t mentioned in the original coming-out post (eg, Kerry, Lilly, etc) for some bizarre reason, even though they introduced themselves within a month of the original coming-out post.
+For example, a lot of people did not seem to be as interested in people who weren’t mentioned in the original coming-out post (eg, Jack, Lilly, et al.) for some bizarre reason, even though they introduced themselves within a month of the original coming-out post.
 That didn’t even change after other people started becoming vocal in places where our old friends could see — they kept clinging to the old ‘singlet friend’, who was really a composite.

 3. Sniglet variant 3: Singletus negans, Sniglet in Denial

 This sort of sniglet is a bit like Snigletus subterfugiens, but worse.
 Instead of just evading topics, people who fit this category of sniglet flat out deny them.
 They’re the sorts of people who…say that plurality IS NOT POSSIBLE because their own minds can’t fathom it, or that we absolutely cannot be plural because we aren’t a DID stereotype.
 (They’re also the sorts of people who persist in using singular pronouns for plural groups.)

 For those who seem to superficially recognise plurality, there is still a tacit form of denial — we had to deal with someone who insisted on calling us the nonplural name we were going by for a while, compared it to their roleplaying buddies, and took offence when we and our friends told them to stop it, rather politely.